intel-iot-devkit/how-to-code-samples/color-match-game/README.md

 ![](./../images/java/color-match-game-web.JPG)

-The color match game is set using a single-page web interface served from the Intel® IoT Platform while the sample program is running.
+The color match game is set using a single-page web interface served from the Intel-based platform while the sample program is running.

-The web server runs on port `8080`, so if the Intel® IoT Platform is connected to Wi-Fi\* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:8080/home`.
+The web server runs on port `8080`, so if the Intel-based platform is connected to Wi-Fi\* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:8080/home`.

 ### Determining your platform's IP address